About

 Over the past 15 years, George has developed a body of work spanning music, film, television, podcasts, theatre, and events.
 He served for six years as Head of Audio at The Theatre at Ace Hotel, engineering performances for touring artists and facilitating film premieres for major studios.
 As founder of GDH Music, he has spent the past four years developing a post-production and recording facility in Culver City, providing sound solutions for media and live events.
 Alongside his engineering work, George also produces music that explores the line between music and sound design, focusing on abstract and emotionally driven arrangements and textures.

-Current projects include sound design for the animated series Common Side Effects (Adult Swim / HBO Max), serving as monitor engineer for Grammy-nominated arranger Chris Walden and the Pacific Jazz Orchestra, and developing emerging songwriters and producers.
+Recent projects include sound design for the Emmy nominated animated series Common Side Effects (Adult Swim / HBO Max), serving as monitor engineer for Grammy-nominated arranger Chris Walden and the Pacific Jazz Orchestra, expanding the offerings of Robertson Studios, and developing emerging songwriters and producers.

 Regardless of role or location, George remains dedicated to enhancing the creative experience for both artist and audience, ensuring every note resonates with clarity, emotion, and purpose.